 External PO Number

 The external PO number is a custom numbering format that you can assign to POs.
 It's only possible to set up the external numbering format once.
 Ensure you know what format you wish to use before assigning a PO number.
+When you're ready to create your customized PO number, simply create a PO and select Custom at the top left-hand side of the PO.
 If you do not use the external number field, the external number will default to the internal PO number.